Communication-Efficient Triangle Counting under Local Differential Privacy: Communication-Efficient Triangle Counting Algorithms

 Second, we propose three strategies for selecting edges each user downloads.
 The first strategy is to simply select all noisy edges; i.e., each user downloads the whole noisy graph in the same way as \cite{Imola_USENIX21}.
 The second and third strategies select some edges (rather than all edges) in a more clever manner so that the estimation error is significantly reduced.
 We provide a more detailed explanation in Section~\ref{sub:three_algorithms}.

 {\textbf{Algorithm Overview.}}~~Figure~\ref{fig:alg_overview} shows the overview of our proposed algorithms.

-At the first round, each user $v_i$ obfuscates bits for smaller user IDs in her neighbor list $\bma_i$ by an LDP mechanism which we call the \textit{ARR (Asymmetric Randomized Response)}, and sends the obfuscated bits to a server (note that we use only the lower triangular part of $\bmA$ to avoid the doubling issue, as described in Section~\ref{sub:LDP}).
-The ARR is a combination of Warner's RR and edge sampling; i.e., we apply Warner's RR that outputs ``1'' or ``0'' as it is with probability $p_1$ ($=\frac{e^{\epsilon}}{e^{\epsilon}+1}$) and then sample each ``1'' with probability $p_2\in[0,1]$.
+At the first round, each user $v_i$ obfuscates bits for smaller user IDs in her neighbor list $\bma_i$ by an LDP mechanism which we call the \textit{ARR (Asymmetric Randomized Response)} and sends the obfuscated bits to a server.
+The ARR is a combination of Warner's RR and edge sampling; i.e., we apply Warner's RR that outputs 1 or 0 as it is with probability $p_1$ ($=\frac{e^{\epsilon}}{e^{\epsilon}+1}$) and then sample each 1 with probability $p_2\in[0,1]$.
 Unlike Warner's RR, the ARR is asymmetric in that the flip probability in the whole process is different depending on the input value.
 As with Warner's RR, the ARR provides edge LDP.
-We can also significantly reduce the number of ``1''s (hence the communication cost) by setting $p_2$ small.
+We can also significantly reduce the number of 1s (hence the communication cost) by setting $p_2$ small.

-At the second round, the server calculates a message $M_i$ for user $v_i$ consisting of some or all noisy edges between others (we propose three strategies for calculating $M_i$) and $v_i$ downloads $M_i$ from the server.
-Then, since user $v_i$ knows her edges, $v_i$ can count \textit{noisy triangles} ($v_i$, $v_j$, $v_k$) such that $j<k<i$ and only one edge ($v_j$, $v_k$) is noisy, as shown in Figure~\ref{fig:alg_overview} (the condition $j<k<i$ is imposed to use only the lower triangular part of $\bmA$).
-User $v_i$ adds a corrective term (to enable the server to obtain an unbiased estimate of $f_\triangle(G)$) and the Laplacian noise to the noisy triangle count, and sends it to a server.
+At the second round, the server calculates a message $M_i$ for user $v_i$ consisting of some or all noisy edges between others.
+We propose three strategies for calculating $M_i$.
+User $v_i$ downloads $M_i$ from the server.
+Then, since user $v_i$ knows her edges, $v_i$ can count \textit{noisy triangles} ($v_i$, $v_j$, $v_k$) such that $j<k<i$ and only one edge ($v_j$, $v_k$) is noisy, as shown in Figure~\ref{fig:alg_overview}.
+The condition $j<k<i$ is imposed to use only the lower triangular part of $\bmA$, i.e., to avoid the doubling issue in Section~\ref{sub:LDP}.
+User $v_i$ adds a corrective term and the Laplacian noise to the noisy triangle count and sends it to a server.
+The corrective term is added to enable the server to obtain an unbiased estimate of $f_\triangle(G)$.
 The Laplacian noise provides edge LDP.
 Finally, the server calculates an unbiased estimate of $f_\triangle(G)$ from the noisy data sent by users.
 By composition (Proposition~\ref{prop:seq_comp_edge_LDP}), our algorithms provide edge LDP in total.